 - Do not expose your baby to tobacco smoke before or after birth.

 - Give your baby their own safe sleeping environment (safe cot, safe mattress, safe bedding).
-For the first six to twelve months of life, this should be located in the same room as you or an adult caregiver.
+For the first 6 to 12 months of life, this should be located in the same room as you or an adult caregiver.

 You can help reduce your baby’s risk of SUDI by providing a safe sleeping environment (safe cot, safe mattress, safe bedding).
 A safe cot is one that meets the Australian Standard for cots.
 All new and second-hand cots sold in Australia must meet the current Australian and New Zealand Standard for Cots (AS/NZS 2172:2003), and will carry a label to say so.
 If you are planning to use a second-hand cot, check that it meets those standards, is not greater than 10 years old and that it is not broken.

-Put your baby to sleep on their back, with their head uncovered.
+Put your baby to sleep on their back, with their face and head uncovered.
 Do not expose your baby to tobacco smoke (before birth and after).
-Breastfeed your baby, if you can.
+Breastfeed your baby if you can.
 These steps can greatly reduce your baby’s risk of dying suddenly and unexpectedly.

 Young babies and sudden unexpected death in infants (SUDI)

-SUDI is more common in babies aged between two and four months, but it can also happen to younger and older babies.
+SUDI is more common in babies aged between 2 and 4 months, but it can also happen to younger and older babies.
 Babies who are born premature, unwell or are of low birth weight are at greater risk.
 SUDI occurs in both bottle-fed and breastfed babies.
 Of those who die, around 60 per cent are boys.

 What causes SUDI?

 The cause of SUDI is not known.
 There are no consistent warning signs to alert us that a SUDI might occur, but there are risk factors to consider.
 These include vulnerability, age and external risk factors such as over-heating and unsafe sleeping practices .
 Minor infections are often found in SUDI babies, but these infections are mild and not enough to have caused death.
 Research into the causes of SUDI continues.